Understanding Algorithms: Simple Steps with Fun Examples for Beginners

 1. Start

-2. Input: Prompt the user to enter a positive integer 'N'.
+2. Input: Prompt the user to enter a positive integer 'N'

-3. Process: Use a loop to iterate from 1 to 'N'.
+3. Process: Use a loop to iterate from 1 to 'N'

-a.
-For 'i' from 1 to 'N':
+• For 'i' from 1 to 'N': Print the value of 'i'

 4. End